-&lt;sup>5This statement assumes that all firms face the same tax rate.
-If not, a firm with a low tax rate would still have an incentive to lease capital from a firm with a higher rate, as the higher-rate firm would realize greater value from the depreciation deductions.
+5 This statement assumes that all firms face the same tax rate.
+If they don't, a firm with a low tax rate would still have an incentive to lease capital from a firm with a higher rate because the higher-rate firm would realize greater value from the depreciation deductions.